irritatingtyper/ArduVisualize/README.md

 # Exporting Options

 You have the option to export your data as a PDF (data, graph, session information, and description/s) or CSV (data only), with other options such as Notion and Google Docs currently in development.

+# Updates
+Please expect an update by the end of this month (June 2022).